Gluteus Medius Repair

-- The surgeon makes two or three small incisions, about 1/4 of an inch each, around the hip joint area.
+- Your surgeon makes two or three small incisions, about 1/4 of an inch each, around the hip joint area.
 Each incision is called a portal.
-Mid anterior, anterolateral, poster lateral, and distal peri-trochanteric portals are made.
+Mid anterior, anterolateral, poster lateral and distal peri-trochanteric portals are made.

 - A blunt tube, called a trocar, is inserted into each portal prior to the insertion of the arthroscope and surgical instruments.

-- The arthroscope is inserted through the mid- anterior portal, to view the hip joint.
+- The arthroscope is inserted through the mid-anterior portal, to view the hip joint.
 The images from the arthroscope guide the surgeon and assist in detection of any anomaly.
-It also enables the surgeon see the attachment of the gluteus medius muscle.
+It also enables the surgeon to see the attachment of the gluteus medius muscle.

 - The surgeon conducts a diagnostic endoscopic examination of the peri-trochanteric space.